 The hike takes about six hours to complete and is 14 km long.
 It is quite easy, as there are almost no climbs along the way.
 Get ready for a relaxed trail with lots of water and cows!

 Since 1.9.2021, this trail segment is no longer part of the Israel National Trail.
 Now, the trail starts from Kfar Giladi.
 This means that there will no longer be a trail mark of the Israel National Trail along this segment.
-The segment was cancelled due to safety reasons, as most of it passes alongside roads.
+The segment was canceled due to safety reasons, as most of it passes alongside roads.

 · The hike is under your responsibility, so please be careful.